NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

     - include secrets in application code
 - DID Controller developers **SHOULD**:
   - be aware of OWASP [Mobile](https://github.com/OWASP/owasp-mstg/tree/master/Checklists) and [Web](https://github.com/OWASP/wstg) testing guides
+  - only support strong cipher suites
+  - implement rate limiting & caching measures to ensure not to overload the platform
+- DID Controller developers **SHOULD NOT**:
+  - re-use cryptographic keys for multiple purposes

 ## Privacy Considerations